 According to this Forbes article, people who speak more than one language are more valued as employees, and are suitably compensated.

-Sounds unbelievable, but such a declaration is something to consider for anyone entering the job market – such as university students who are set to graduate, and those looking for a new job.
+Sounds unbelievable, but such a declaration is something to consider for anyone entering the job market – such as university students who are set to graduate, and those looking for tutoring jobs London or elsewhere in the UK.

 However, let us be perfectly frank: recruiters are more eager for job candidates who can speak French, German or Spanish.